opendistro/for-elasticsearch-docs/docs/security-configuration/ldap.md

 Name | Description
 :--- | :---
-enabled\_ssl\_ciphers | Array, enabled TLS ciphers.
-Only Java format is supported. enabled\_ssl\_protocols | Array, enabled TLS protocols.
-Only Java format is supported.
+`enabled_ssl_ciphers` | Array, enabled TLS ciphers.
+Only the Java format is supported.
+`enabled_ssl_protocols` | Array, enabled TLS protocols.
+Only the Java format is supported.

 ---